tock/tock-www/_posts/2017-04-10-talking-tock-16.md

   * @alevy removed the now defunkt Firstorm platform (RIP) from the repository and replaced it with [Hail]({{ "/hardware/hail" | relative_url }}) as the default platform.
-Hail is not only
+Hail is not only active, but also available for purchase.
+    Make sure to get yours!

   * @ppannuto fixed an
     [bug in the SAM4L I2C